xxfoundation/elixxir-client/README.md

 [![pipeline status](https://gitlab.com/elixxir/client/badges/master/pipeline.svg)](https://gitlab.com/elixxir/client/commits/master)
 [![coverage report](https://gitlab.com/elixxir/client/badges/master/coverage.svg)](https://gitlab.com/elixxir/client/commits/master)

-The XX Network client is a command line tool and related libraries that facilitate making full-featured XX clients for all platforms.
+The XX Network client is a library and related command line tool that facilitate making full-featured XX clients for all platforms.
 The command line tool can be built for any platform supported by golang.
 The libraries are built for iOS and Android using